Theme

 Mega-ASR is an automatic speech recognition project focused on transcribing difficult real-world audio.

 The repository frames Mega-ASR around robust ASR for noisy, far-field, reverberant, distorted, obstructed, artifact-heavy, and dropout-prone audio, with model weights, inference code, training paths, a dataset, a benchmark, and an arXiv technical report.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is